 * A more recent discovery (a bit embarrassing) has to do with "black screen".

-keeps quietly updating, producing little changes in appearance and operation.
+system keeps quietly updating, producing little changes in appearance and

-On those rare occasions when my Chromebook locks up, I think there's a
+operation.
+On those rare occasions when my Chromebook locks up, it's my

-8/1/2016:) Although affordable, free from those (standard PC) daily update annoyances --including nagging, fear based anti-virus/everything software updates, upgrades and payments: our two Chromebooks have proven to be pains-in-the-ass in their own right.
-This has mostly been because there's no owner's manual, but now that we're hip (hopefully) to Chromebook moves, it's mainly the hijacks which inconvenience us.
+* 8/1/2016 update:) Although affordable, free from those (standard PC) daily update annoyances --including nagging, fear based anti-virus/everything software updates, upgrades and payments: our two Chromebooks have proven to be pains-in-the-ass in their own right.
+This has mostly been because there's no owner's manual, but now that we're hip (hopefully) to Chromebook's moves, it's mainly the hijacks which inconvenience us.
 My Chromebook went down in June (revived it with a "hard reset").
 A week later my wife's went down for a day with "black screen", and on 8/1/2016 once again.
-(She tends to simply close the cover --maybe while one of those extended, self-advancing product commercials are still running, but it's probably best to always sign off and power the thing down.)
+(She tends to simply close the cover --maybe while one of those extended, self-advancing product commercials are still running.
+It's probably best to always sign off and power the thing down.)
 The first time, I tried everything to restore operation, only to have it pop back into operation --apparently on its own.
 The second time: same story.
 (Did it need Internet/WiFi access --in order to unlock?)

-** Since hi-jacks are turning out to be the worst problem, I suggest that you prepare for them by printing^ out the "4 finger salute" steps, along with your Google email address and password.
+** Since hi-jacks turned out to be the worst problem, I suggest that you prepare for them by printing^ out the "4 finger salute" steps, along with your Google email address and password.